![]() |

 Besides

-Ghent, another city began to excel when it came to textile – Verviers.
+Ghent, another city excelled when it came to textile – Verviers.
 In 1799,

 William Cockerill installed a spinning jenny in Verviers.
 Cockerill’s factory